 The main concerns among prospective buyers were related to visa restrictions and uncertainty over healthcare and pension rights, as well as the possible increased cost of living and whether the pound will fall in value.

 The BNP International Buyers report also revealed that British buyers were the top nationality of foreign investors in 10 of France’s 21 regions (before they were merged into 13 larger regions), and in the top three nationalities in five other regions.
 Rhône-Alpes, Aquitaine, Poitou-Charentes and Brittany were the most popular regions with British buyers.
 Brits accounted for 55% of foreign non-resident property transactions in Aquitaine, 76% in Limousin and 77% in Poitou-Charentes.

 The highest average spend on a property by British buyers in 2016 was €627,000 in Paris, while the lowest was in Brittany, where the average spend was recorded at just €88,000.

-If you are planning to buy in France, a visit to the French Property Exhibition at Olympia London on 16-17 September is a must.
+If you are planning to buy in France, a visit to the French Property Exhibition at Wetherby Racecourse on 19 – 20 May is a must.
 Browse from thousands of properties for sale, attend the free and informative seminar programme and discuss your plans with the property, legal, financial and currency experts.
-Tickets are free, register here.
+Tickets are free, register here